Why Do Baby Animals Need a Series of Shots and How Many do They Need?

 There are two ways to achieve this goal.
-One way is to use killed vaccine.
+One way is to use a killed vaccine.
 Here, large amounts of dead virus are injected into the patient.
 They filter into the immune system and lead to stimulation.
-The other way is to use a live virus that has been modified such that actual disease does not result in infection.
+The other way is to use a live virus that has been modified such that the actual disease does not result in infection.
 The live vaccine is able to travel through the body in the same sequence as the naturally occurring virus would, creating immune stimulation in the same way the street virus would.
 An immunity similar to that created by a real infection is produced.

-In general, live virus vaccine is preferred as the most thorough immune stimulation will occur with it, but there are some circumstances where killed is better.
+In general, the live virus vaccine is preferred as the most thorough immune stimulation will occur with it, but there are some circumstances where killed is better.
 A killed virus vaccine can never revert to virulence, which means there are no circumstances under which the vaccine can produce the disease it is trying to prevent.
 If the virus in question is particularly deadly (such as rabies), it is not worth taking any chances with a live virus vaccine even for superior immunity.

 Why do Vaccinated Pets still get Sick?